-NC Objectives Investigate places Investigate Patterns Communicate Fieldwork Geographically Use the eight points of a compass Use Geographical knowledge to: Use Human & Physical Geography Use Geographical skills to: Mapwork Compass Points: to: Read maps including compass Understand that from space, Use 4- and 6-figure grid Know the 8 points of a Understand that symbols are points, grid references, scales, the Earth looks like a sphere, References compass - North, North East, used on a map to represent keys and symbols. or ball, containing land and East, South East, South, South the human and physical Use atlases - a collection of water.
-Use symbols and key (including West, West, North West. features of an area and show maps.
-Know that a globe is a model the use of Ordnance Survey , , , , , , , , , , , , , , , , , , , , where they are located.
-Ask and answer questions of the Earth and shows what maps) to build their knowledge about maps it looks like from space.
+NC Objectives Investigate places Investigate Patterns Communicate Fieldwork Geographically Use the eight points of a compass Use Geographical knowledge to: Compass Points: Use Human & Physical Geography to: Use Geographical skills to: Read maps including compass MapworkUnderstand that from space, Use 4- and 6-figure grid References Know the 8 points of a compass - North, North East, East, South East, South, South Understand that symbols are used on a map to represent the human and physical points, grid references, scales, keys and symbols.
+Use atlases - a collection of the Earth looks like a sphere, or ball, containing land and water.
+Use symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the West, West, North West.
+Understand that on a compass the needle always points features of an area and show where they are located.
+Know that a key is needed on a map to explain the symbols maps.
+Ask and answer questions about maps Study digital mapping t Know that a globe is a model of the Earth and shows what it looks like from space.